DrGitStone/jellyfin-music-uploader/README.md

 Built for admin convenience on a home server — no SSH, no scp, no manual import dance.
-Just drag a folder containing into the browser.
+Just drag a folder into the browser.
-Remember the upload format : Artist folder > Album name > Song tracks You get to pick the thumbnail for the albums in the process as well (optional), this way you get a clean metadata experience!
+Keep in mind the upload format : Artist folder > Album name folder > Song tracks You get to pick the thumbnail for the albums in the process as well (optional), this way you get a clean metadata experience!